Sanguisorba: Ecology

 Sanguisorba minor is a food plant for the larvae of the grizzled skipper (Pyrgus malvae) and the mouse moth (Amphipyra tragopoginis).
+The caterpillars of both the scarce and dusky large blue feed on Sanguisorba officinalis.

 Cultivation and uses

 Burnets are cultivated as garden plants.
 Many cultivars have been bred, especially from S. officinalis.
 S. canadensis is grown for its white flowers on stems that well exceed a meter tall.
 The plants hybridize easily, producing new mixes.
 S. obtusa is valued for its foliage of pink-edged, gray-green leaves.

 Sanguisorba officinalis is used in traditional Chinese medicinal to treat gastrointestinal conditions and bleeding.

 Sanguisorba minor, salad burnet, has similarly been used medicinally in Europe to control bleeding.
 The leaves have a cucumber flavour and can be eaten in salads, or used fresh or dried and made into a tea.

 Etymology

-The Latin genus name Sanguisorba means ‘blood stauncher’.
-‘Sanguis’ is a cognate with ‘sanguine’, meaning 'blood'.
-‘Sorbeo’ means 'to staunch’.
+The Latin genus name Sanguisorba means 'blood stauncher'.
+'Sanguis' is a cognate with 'sanguine', meaning 'blood'.
+'Sorbeo' means 'to staunch'.
 The plant is known to have styptic properties.